-A hosted version of the open source WordPress blogging software (see below), that is free to use, but some extra features like using your own design template or getting a personalised web address can be paid for.
+A hosted version of the open source WordPress blogging software (see below), that is free to use and surprisingly rich in features, but some extra features like using your own design template or getting a personalised web address can be paid for.

-TypePad is the hosted version of the Movable Type blogging software (see below) that is produced by the company Six Apart.
-It has a range of pay monthly cost options, with the cheapest offering one blog produced by a single author, ranging to a package offering multiple authors and an unlimited number of blogs.
+Typepad has a range of pay-monthly options, with the cheapest offering one blog produced by a single author, ranging to a package offering an unlimited number of blogs and unlimited storage.

-Your institution may already provide a blogging platform that you can have access to.
-If your institution has a Virtual Learning Environment (VLE) such as Blackboard, WebCT or Moodle, these VLEs can come with a blogging module already built in.
-This has the advantage of being integrated with an existing system which you and your students may already be familiar with, but the functionality offered within these systems is usually less than you would receive when using a piece of dedicated blogging software.
+Your institution may already provide a blogging platform.
+Virtual Learning Environments (VLEs) such as Blackboard or Moodle usually come with a blogging module already built in.
+This has the advantage of being integrated with a system you and your students may already be familiar with, but the functionality is usually less impressive than dedicated blogging software.

-Another possibility is that your institution offers a dedicated blogging platform.
-This is not widespread in the UK at present, but the example of the University of Warwick has shown what can be possible.
-It may be worth asking your library, computing or information service whether they have a recommended blogging product they support or whether they have plans to implement one in the future.
+Another possibility is that your institution offers its own blogging platform.
+This is not widespread in the UK, but the University of Warwick and University of Nottingham are among those with their own platform.
+It may be worth asking your library, computing or information service whether they have a recommended blogging product they support.

-Whichever software option you choose, most blogs will have a similar set of features.
+Whichever platform you choose, most blogs will have a similar set of features.
 This part of the guide will tell you about the mechanics of blogging, i.e. how to blog, and some pointers on what you might like to write, i.e. what to blog.

 Like many niche activities, blogging has its own terminology, which may seem off putting to those new to it.
 A typical blog will have some or all of the following characteristics: